schreiberx/sweetsite/tutorials/basic_postprocessing.md

 permalink: tutorials/basic_postprocessing.html
 ---

-There are three different sources for postprocessing:
+There are three different sources of data for postprocessing:

  1. Based on the console output